jeremyerwin/jeremyerwin.github.io/_posts/2021-04-01-indexing-la-mode-illustree.md

 ## 1891

-Europeana has a few issues, as well as Pattern (Patrron) sheets
+Europeana has a few issues, as well as Pattern (Patroon) sheets

 - Corset pour fillette de 14 à 16 ans, 29:228.
 - Corset pour taille épaisse, 31:243.